cloudify-cosmo/cloudify-agent-packager/README.md

 #### Additional modules:

-Note that if you want to use ZeroMQ in the script plugin, you'll have to explicitly configure it in the `additional_modules` section as shown above.
+Note that if you want to use ZeroMQ in the [script plugin](https://github.com/cloudify-cosmo/cloudify-script-plugin/) and wish to use the ZeroMQ Proxy, you'll have to explicitly configure it in the `additional_modules` section as shown above.